The RealReal, Inc. (NASDAQ:REAL) President Levesque Rati Sahi Sells 1,250 Shares

-The RealReal, Inc. (NASDAQ:REAL) President Levesque Rati Sahi sold 1,250 shares of the company’s stock in a transaction dated Friday, October 22nd.
-The stock was sold at an average price of $12.57, for a total value of $15,712.50.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+The RealReal, Inc. (NASDAQ:REAL) President Levesque Rati Sahi sold 1,250 shares of the company’s stock in a transaction that occurred on Tuesday, October 26th.
+The stock was sold at an average price of $13.63, for a total value of $17,037.50.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

 Levesque Rati Sahi also recently made the following trade(s):